LiskArchive/lisk-legacy-docs/tutorials/hello-world.md

 	return  parseInt(inSeconds);
 }

-let tx = createSendableTransaction(HelloTransaction, { // the desired transaction gets created and signed
+let tx =  new HelloTransaction({ // the desired transaction gets created and signed
 	asset: {
 		hello: 'world', // we save the string 'world' into the 'hello' asset },